Meningococcal disease: Meningococcemia

+Diagnosis

+Diagnosing meningococcal disease is vital; death can occur in a person within 6-12 hours with initial signs and symptoms.

+Diagnosis includes clinical evaluation based on symptoms blood cultures, cerebrospinal fluid (CSF) analysis, basic metabolic panel, and possibly imaging.

+Lumbar puncture is the gold standard for identifying a person has meningitis and rule out other causes of infection.
+This fluid covers the brain and spinal cord.
+This test should be completed unless a person has increased pressure in the brain such as swelling in the optic nerve or altered mental status.

+Computer tomography (CT) can be used if diagnosis is unclear and if a person has depressed mental status.

 Prevention

-The most important form of prevention is a vaccine against N. meningitidis.
+The most effective method of prevention is a vaccine against N. meningitidis.
 Different countries have different strains of the bacteria and therefore use different vaccines.
-Twelve serogroups (strains) exist with six having the potential to cause a major epidemic - A, B, C, X, Y and W135 are responsible for virtually all cases of the disease in humans.
-Vaccines are currently available against all six strains, including the newest vaccine against serogroup B. The first vaccine to prevent meningococcal serogroup B (meningitis B) disease was approved by the European Commission on 22 January 2013.
-The vaccine is manufactured by GlaxoSmithKline and sold under the trade name Bexsero.
-Bexsero is for use in all age groups from two months of age and older.
+Twelve serogroups (strains) exist, with six having the potential to cause a major epidemic - A, B, C, X, Y and W135 are responsible for virtually all cases of the disease in humans.
+Vaccines are currently available against all six strains, including a newer vaccine against serogroup B. The first vaccine to prevent meningococcal serogroup B (meningitis B) disease was approved by the European Commission on 22 January 2013.

-Menveo and Mencevax of GlaxoSmithKline Vaccines, Menactra and Menomune of Sanofi-Aventis, and NmVac4-A/C/Y/W-135 (has not been licensed in the US) of JN-International Medical Corporation, are the commonly used vaccines.
 Vaccines offer significant protection from three to five years (plain polysaccharide vaccine Menomune, Mencevax and NmVac-4) to more than eight years (conjugate vaccine Menactra).